 43 Therefore I tell you, the kingdom of God will be taken away from you and given to a people producing its fruits.
 44 And the one who falls on this stone will be broken to pieces; and when it falls on anyone, it will crush him.”

 45 When the chief priests and the Pharisees heard his parables, they perceived that he was speaking about them.
-46 And although they were seeking to arrest him, they feared the crowds, because they held him to be a prophet.
-(Matthew 21:33-46 (ESV)
+46 And although they were seeking to arrest him, they feared the crowds, because they held him to be a prophet.”

-Now the piece of God that surpasses all understanding keep your hearts and minds in Christ Jesus our Lord.
+Now the Peace of God that surpasses all understanding keep your hearts and minds in Christ Jesus our Lord.
 Amen.